 We love that this ski resort is close enough to Seoul (just a 45-minute drive) so we can mix up our ski days with adventures in the city looking for Santa.
 You might be surprised, but the South Korean Santa is decked out in blue!
-These slopes are not one for skiers who love drama, but perfect for families looking for gentle slopes, snow sledding and just a good old fashioned snowball fight.
+These slopes are not one for skiers who love drama, but perfect for families looking for gentle slopes, snow sledging and just a good old-fashioned snowball fight.

 How to get there: Once you’re in Seoul, it’s an easy drive of just 45-minutes to the ski resort.

 Where to stay: Rooms are spacious and good value at the Hotel Thesoom Forest, located in Yongin-si.

 Being in the southern hemisphere, New Zealand’s winter season doesn’t start till mid-year.
 And that’s perfectly fine for us who want to escape Singapore’s heat and humidity around that time.
 The Christchurch-Canterbury region is basically a big skiing stretch, filled with sweeping plains and mountain peaks.
 It’s basically a winter playground for everyone.

 They say you’ve not skied in New Zealand until you’ve skied here.
 Voted the best ski resort consistently at the World Ski Awards, Mt Hutt offers the best alpine experience for skiers.
 You get wide open terrain that spans 365 hectares with an infinite number of off-piste lines.
 The kids will have a ball playing with the snow here too!
 Enjoy spectacular views as you go down the slopes, or when you’re on the chairlift.